fernexda/cnm/README.md

 ## Getting help

-If you encounter any issues using cnm, please use the repository's issue tracker.
+If you encounter any issues using **CNM**, please use the repository's issue tracker.
 Consider the following steps before and when opening a new issue:

 1. Have you searched for similar issues that may have been already reported?
 The issue tracker has a filter function to search for keywords in open issues.
 2. Click on the green New issue button in the upper right corner, and describe your problem as detailed as possible.
 The issue should state what the problem is, what the expected behavior should be, and, maybe, suggest a solution.
 Note that you can also attach files or images to the issue.